 To survey young striped bass, scientists take seine net samples in noted striped bass spawning areas.
-The average number of rockfish that are less than one year old caught in each seine haul becomes the abundance index.
+The average number of striped bass that are less than one year old caught in each seine haul becomes the juvenile striped bass abundance index.
 These young-of-the-year fish will grow to a fishable size in three to four years.

 Striped bass reproductive success varies from year to year.
 Between 2017 and 2018, the abundance index rose slightly from 13.2 to 14.8 in Maryland waters, which is above the long-term average.
 In Virginia waters, the abundance index rose from 9.17 to 10.72, which is around the long-term average.